acarrillo2/Scripts/stock_portfolio/design/DEVELOPMENT.md

 * Create weekly portfolio performance df
 * Create monthly portfolio performance df

+## 2021-12-22
+* Create weekly stock performance df
+* Create monthly stock performance df
+* Format USD and Percentage values

 ## TODO
 * Index against SP500
   * Maybe keep the graph we have, and just have two graphs in the template per page
     * One with indexed values
     * One with RAW values on a chart
-* Create weekly stock performance df
-* Create monthly stock performance df